Ahmetnasri/Project-AWS/README.md

 | `aws_region`     | AWS region for resources              | `us-east-1`         |
 | `s3_bucket_name` | Name of the S3 bucket (must be unique)| `my-static-website` |

-You can define them in a `terraform.tfvars` file:
+You can define them in a `variables.tf` file:

 ```hcl
 aws_region     = "us-east-1"